Compass: SLO-aware Query Planner for Compound AI Serving at Scale: Introduction

 As with many advances in serving single ML models~\cite{zhang2023shepherd, clockwork-osdi20, andes-arxiv24, sarathi-osdi24}, maximizing the number of queries meeting their service level objectives (\ie, SLO goodput) is critical for both service providers and users.
-However, as ML applications increasingly cater to end users, ensuring SLO adherence becomes significantly more complex.
-This requires planning across the entire serving pipeline, including the placement of operators (\eg, on user devices or cloud machines), their configurations (\eg, video sampling rates), and resource allocation (\eg, GPU instances).
-Each of these decisions impacts SLO latency, accuracy, and/or deployment costs, presenting challenges beyond those of single-model serving.
+However, compound AI serving poses unique challenges: query planning must holistically consider the \underline{\emph{configuration}} of operators (\eg, video sampling rates, Qwen3 vs. Llama3 agents), their physical \underline{\emph{placements}} (\eg, cloud-machine selection and edge offload choices that reduce intermediate traffic), and \underline{\emph{resource allocation}} (\eg, GPU or bandwidth provisioning).
+These decisions directly affect SLO metrics such as latency, accuracy, and cost, making query planning a fundamental systems challenge~\cite{compoundai-blog}.